Jack Dongarra: Research and career

 Dongarra worked at the Argonne National Laboratory until 1989, becoming a senior scientist.
 He specializes in numerical algorithms in linear algebra, parallel computing, the use of advanced computer architectures, programming methodology, and tools for parallel computers.
 His research includes the development, testing, and documentation of high-quality mathematical software.
 He has contributed to the design and implementation of the following open-source software packages and systems: EISPACK, LINPACK, the Basic Linear Algebra Subprograms (BLAS), Linear Algebra Package (LAPACK), ScaLAPACK, Parallel Virtual Machine (PVM), Message Passing Interface (MPI), NetSolve, TOP500, Automatically Tuned Linear Algebra Software (ATLAS), High-Performance Conjugate Gradient (HPCG) and Performance Application Programming Interface (PAPI).
 These libraries excel in the accuracy of the underlying numerical algorithms and the reliability and performance of the software.
 They benefit a very wide range of users through their incorporation into software including MATLAB, Maple, Wolfram Mathematica, GNU Octave, the R programming language, SciPy, and others.

 With Eric Grosse, Dongarra pioneered the distribution via email and the web of numeric open-source code collected in Netlib.
 He has published approximately 300 articles, papers, reports, and technical memoranda, and he is the co-author of several books.
-He holds appointments with Oak Ridge National Laboratory and the University of Manchester, where he has served as a Turing Fellow since 2007.
+He holds an appointment with the University of Manchester, where he has served as a Turing Fellow since 2007.